Dow tumbles 650 points as Trump confirms tariffs on Mexico and Canada will start Tuesday

 Meanwhile, shares in defense companies in Europe soared to record highs on Monday as European leaders consider the need to re-arm amid less US support for Ukraine.

-WTI crude, the US benchmark, fell 2.4% after OPEC announced it would begin producing more oil in April.
+WTI crude, the US oil benchmark, fell about 2% to its lowest price since December after OPEC+ announced it would begin producing more oil in April.

 The-CNN-Wire